AyubsCode/Taskify/README.md

 ## Features

-- Add new tasks quickly
+1. Add task to list
-- View all current tasks
+2. Display all the tasks with indexes
-- Search tasks by keyword
+3. Search for a task by name
-- Remove tasks by their number
+4. Remove a task by name
-- Simple and intuitive CLI interface
+5. Exit the program

 ## Getting Started